Six Flags Fiesta Texas

-Six Flags Fiesta Texas, formerly known and colloquially referred to as simply Fiesta Texas, is an amusement park in San Antonio, Texas, United States.
+Six Flags Fiesta Texas is an amusement park in San Antonio, Texas, United States.
 It opened on March 14, 1992, in the La Cantera master-planned development and district as the first business in that development.
 Spanning 200 acres, the park was originally built to become a destination musical show park with its focus on the musical culture of the state of Texas.
 The park was purchased by Time Warner (currently known as Warner Bros.
 Discovery) in 1995, and branded as a Six Flags park for the 1996 season.

 The park's landmark is the Scream drop tower ride which stands 205 feet tall and can be seen from all around the park as well as outside the property.
 The vibrant colors of the ride along with the Fiesta Texas signage make it visible to guests approaching from the intersection of Loop 1604 and Interstate 10.
 A good portion of the park is hidden within the quarry, however, several other attractions, including portions of most of the park's roller coasters are visible from outside the park.